Yale-BIM/f21-assignments/assignment-2/README.md

 #### Deliverables

-- **Report:** You are expected to submit a pdf to Canvas with answers to the questions/tasks at the end of each part of the assignment.
-This report should also have any information needed to understand and/or run your code, as well as the specific commit SHA of the version of the code that you would like to be evaluated on.
+- **Report:** You are expected to submit a pdf to Gradescope with answers to the questions/tasks at the end of each part of the assignment.
+This report should also have any information needed to understand and/or run your code, as well as the specific commit SHA of your final version of the code for this assignment.
 The report is a fillable PDF which is available [here](https://drive.google.com/file/d/1q8nBtjtUPkEglAuNDQ9SNCGl38t_Ty5d/view?usp=sharing).

     Use the latest version of [Adobe Acrobat Reader](https://get.adobe.com/reader/) to fill this PDF.
-You are expected to fill out answers in the form of text or images as indicated by the fields in the PDF in the space provided for each answer.
+    You are expected to fill out answers in the form of text or images as indicated by the fields in the PDF for each answer.

 - **Code:** You are also expected to push code for this assignment to your [GitHub](http://www.github.com) repository as in [Assignment 1](../assignment-1).